Cellular Blackspots

 In telecommunications, a blackspot is an area of poor or no communication coverage.

-Why does it matter?
+Why do blackspots matter?

 If you are using systems that rely on the mobile network to communicate it is good practice to be aware of any blackspots in the areas you operate in, so you can understand the potential exposure your business has (from the trivial to the critical) and plan what to do about it.

 Smartrak’s tracking devices cache events on the unit until it comes back into coverage.
-This means that for fleet management issues such as understanding how efficient your use of the fleet is, or the number of kilometres driven between jobs, blackspots are not a dramatic issue.
+This means that for fleet management issues such as understanding how efficient your use of the fleet is, or the number of kilometres driven between jobs, blackspots are not a serious issue.
 But caching isn't a solution for health and safety cases, where you need to ensure staff are safe at all times.
 In these situations, real-time response is required.
 Therefore, understanding blackspots, their locations, and how they affect your business is critical.

 How do you identify blackspots?